totara/totara-docker-dev/README.md

 #### Installation:
  1. Clone the Totara source code (see requirements)
- 2. Clone this project
+ 1. Clone this project
- 3. Install docker-sync
+ 1. Install docker-sync
+ 1. Copy the file __.env.dist__ to __.env__ and change at least the path to your local Totara source folder (LOCAL_SRC)
- 4. In your totara-docker-env folder run:
+ 1. In your totara-docker-env folder run:

 __with docker-sync__
 ```bash